sorenrade/portfolio/content/english/about/_index.md

 <link rel="stylesheet" href="/css/about.css">

   Programming clicked for me in my sophomore year of high school.
-A friend showed me how to create a loop in TI-BASIC, and all of a sudden, I felt like I could make my calculator do anything.
-I went home and stayed up till 2 am, hunched over my TI-84, building a ballistic target practice game inspired by Angry Birds.
+A friend showed me how to create a loop in TI-BASIC, and I immediately understood the power it unlocked.
+I felt like I could make my calculator do anything.
+I went home and stayed up until 2 a.m., hunched over my TI-84, building a ballistic target practice game inspired by Angry Birds.
 A few months later, I picked up Python so I could make a game in Blender.
 I wrote Python for years.
 I built overly ambitious games, overly ambitious UI toolkits, code to do my homework, code to scrape Wikipedia, to simulate natural selection, and to make art.
 I was obsessed.
-I already had a plan to go to school for mechanical engineering, and I stuck with it because I thought my programming obsession was a fad.
-Halfway through college, I realized it wasn’t; I just wanted to build systems without the hassle of real-world constraints.
-So, I picked up a computer science minor and finished my ME degree anyway.
+I already had a plan to study mechanical engineering and stuck with it because I assumed my programming obsession was just a phase.
+Halfway through college, I realized it wasn’t.
+I just wanted to build systems without the hassle of real-world constraints.
+So I picked up a computer science minor and finished my ME degree anyway.

   In 2019, a portion of [Jonathan Blow’s talk “Preventing the Collapse of Civilization”](https://www.youtube.com/watch?v=pW-SOdj4Kkk&t=1345s)